smscryptor/debian-kit/README.md

 # debian-kit

-This is a adaptation of debian kit to support up to 8GB image.
+This is a adaptation of debian kit to support up to 8GB debian.img on android

 ## make the install package
 $ make